 Social justice issues exacerbate these public health challenges.
 Due to compounding factors, African Americans are more likely to experience the negative health consequences associated with the ban.
-As a general matter, Black households are more likely to be food insecure.38 Black households experience food insecurity at a rate of 21.1 percent, white households experience food insecurity at a rate of 8.1 percent, and the national average for food insecurity is 11.1 percent.39 African Americans are 3.6 times more likely to receive SNAP benefits than White Americans.40
+As a general matter, Black households are more likely to be food insecure.38 Black households experience food insecurity at a rate of 21.1 percent, white

-In addition, although studies have shown that actual drug usage is roughly the same, African Americans are convicted of drug offenses at much higher rates than White Americans.41 African Americans are 10 times as likely to go to prison for a drug conviction.42
+In addition, although studies have shown that actual drug usage is roughly the same, African Americans are convicted of drug offenses at much higher rates than White Americans.
+41 African Americans are 10 times as likely to go to prison for a drug conviction.
+42

 The law also disproportionately affects women.
-Women are more likely to commit drug crimes than men.43 Recent data indicates that 24.8 percent of women in state prison were incarcerated for a drug offense, compared to 14 percent of men.44 Similarly, 56.8 percent of women in federal prison were convicted of a drug offense compared to 46.6 percent of men.45 As a result, formerly incarcerated women who are reentering the community are more likely than formerly incarcerated men to be denied SNAP benefits.
+Women are more likely to commit drug crimes than men.43 Recent data indicates that 24.8 percent of women in state prison were incarcerated for a drug offense, compared to 14 percent of men.44 Similarly, 56.8 percent of women in federal prison were convicted of a drug offense compared to 46.6 percent of men.45 As a result, female ex-offenders who are reentering the community are more likely than male ex-offenders to be denied SNAP benefits.